mlflow/mlflow/docs/source/search-runs.rst

 To search for runs by filtering on dataset information, you must filter on one of the below fields

-1. Dataset name ``datasets.name``, which is the dataset's name.
+1. ``datasets.name``, which is the dataset's name.
-2. Dataset digest ``datasets.digest``, which is a unique identifier for the dataset.
+2. ``datasets.digest``, which is a unique identifier for the dataset.
-3. Dataset context ``datasets.context``, which represents if the dataset is used for train, evaluation or test.
+3. ``datasets.context``, which represents if the dataset is used for train, evaluation or test.

 Note that dataset information is **stored as strings**, so you must use string comparators, such as ``=`` and ``!=``.
 Also note that datasets support set comparators, such as ``IN``.